Broadnose sevengill shark: Interactions with humans

+Conservation status

 The broadnose sevengill is listed by the IUCN Red List as Vulnerable throughout its range.
 This species likely suffers great ongoing pressure from various types of fisheries, and from frequently being caught as bycatch.
 In Argentina, it's fished by rod and reel and broadnose sevengill shark fishing competitions have been occurring since the 1960s.
 It is also threatened by water pollution and is hunted for its liveroil and hide which is considered good quality in places such as China.
 In the early 1980s, intense fishing in the San Francisco Bay caused a local decline.
 In June 2018 the New Zealand Department of Conservation classified the broadnose sevengill shark as "Not Threatened" with the qualifiers "Data Poor" and "Secure Overseas" under the New Zealand Threat Classification System.

 Its meat and fins are in demand in countries such as the US, Brazil, Spain, Germany, Netherlands and Israel, and is packaged for frozen food.
 The broadnose sevengill is also a source of vitamin A and utilized by South African sport anglers for winter tournaments, however, this shark is not easy to land despite being readily hooked.

 It is frequently seen by tourists and in temperate water aquariums and can adapt to captivity.
 One of the aquariums that houses the broadnose sevengill shark, Oregon Coast Aquarium in Newport, Oregon, has featured it as a "keynote species".
 There is also an app Sevengill Shark Tracking "Shark Observers" that allows divers to log sightings that are added to the Shark Observation Network, where the information supports "environmental awareness, assessment and policy making, and public participation at a global level".

 Not many conservation measures are known but it has been recorded from one marine reserve in South Africa and it occurs in La Jolla Cove, La Jolla, San Diego, California with the latter having an apparent population increase in 2013.
 2009 research also suggested that Bahía Anegada be made a conservation area given the high number of sharks there.
 In Washington state, recreational fishing of broadnose sevengill shark is closed on all state waters.
 In Victoria, Australia, the Department of Environment and Primary Industries sets a one bag limit and must be whole or in carcass form.